aces/Loris/README.CentOS7.md

 gpgcheck=1
 ```

-The install will now use the supported version.
+Then install the database client and server packages.

 ```bash
 sudo yum install MariaDB-client MariaDB-server